tesujimath/letters-to-amy/content/post/rescue/index.md

 > “Because he loves me,” says the LORD, “I will rescue him”

-But the gender is of no consequence.
+But gender is of no consequence here.
 What matters is this: the pronoun is singular.

 Some think the only rescue is the body-and-blood-of-Christ one that saves us from our sin and brings us into relationship with our Heavenly Father.
 But that's just the start!
 Notice this: “Because she loves me,” says the LORD, “I will rescue her”.
 This is someone who is _already in relationship_.
 The rescue is ongoing!